Applying for a student grant from SUSI

-- You are eligible if you're applying for a full time course, are 17 or over and are a resident of Ireland.
-You must also have been living in Ireland for the past three out of five years.
+- You are eligible if you're applying for a full time course and are a resident of Ireland.
+You must also have been living in Ireland, the EU, EEA or Switzerland for the past three out of five years.

 - Your grant is re-assessed each year, so if your financial circumstances change, you may no longer be eligible for a grant.
 The body that awarded your grant will be in touch to renew or re-assess your grant at this time.

 The means test